What Is PayPal Credit & How Does It Work?

 Applying For PayPal Credit

-Any PayPal user can apply for PayPal Credit.
+Most PayPal users can apply, though approval depends on creditworthiness.
 If you don’t have a PayPal account already, you will be prompted to create one when applying for PayPal Credit.
-The application is quick and simple: you only have to supply your date of birth, your income after taxes, and the last 4 digits of your Social Security number.
-Be warned that PayPal will do a hard credit pull, which might ding your credit score a few points.
-Typically within seconds, you’ll have your approval answer.
+The application is quick and simple: you only have to supply your date of birth, your income after taxes, and the last four digits of your Social Security number.

 PayPal doesn’t have any clearly stated applicant criteria, but since Synchrony Bank will be doing a hard pull on your credit, it’s safe to assume applicants with poor credit or limited credit history may be declined.

-Once you have been approved and accept the terms of use, PayPal will give you a credit limit of at least $250.
+Once you have been approved and accepted the terms of use, PayPal will give you a credit limit of at least $250.
 PayPal will periodically review your account and may increase or decrease your credit limit.

-Note that PayPal Credit is the new name for Bill Me Later, which has been around for more than 10 years.
+Note that PayPal Credit is the new name for Bill Me Later, which has been around for more than ten years.
 If you already had a Bill Me Later account, you now have a PayPal Credit account.

 Using PayPal Credit

 Once you have your PayPal Credit account set up, you can use PayPal Credit in conjunction with your PayPal account anywhere PayPal is accepted.
-You simply need to set up PayPal Credit as your default “preferred” payment option for PayPal, or select PayPal Credit as your payment option when checking out.
-Some merchants may also prompt you to pay using PayPal Credit instead of your regular PayPal preferred payment option (which is usually linked to a credit or debit card, or your bank account).
+You simply need to set up PayPal Credit as your default “preferred” payment option for PayPal or select PayPal Credit as your payment option when checking out.

 You can manage your PayPal Credit settings using a web browser or with the PayPal app.
 You can also make payments on your balance and see your current credit limit — just like you would for any credit card app you might already use.